rajeevamatya/eduki-hugo-site/content/en/grade-6/Algebra - Expressions and Equations/Expressions/Expressions_are_quantities/index.md

 ---
 title: "02 Expressions are Quantities"
 description: "Expressions, whether numerical or algebraic, represent quantities.
-Numerical expressions are easily simplified, while algebraic expressions require variable values for simplification.
-Each part of an expression represents a separate quantity."
+Numerical expressions can be simplified, while algebraic expressions require variables.
+The parts of an expression also represent quantities, like the price of pens and notebooks in a store."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00